civilservicelgbt/civilservicelgbt.github.io/_news/2022-05-23-last-chance-to-register-for-pride-in-blackpool.md

 # What happens next

 [Matt](/team/matt-walker) and [Ross](/team/ross-starkie) will be coordinating activities on the day.
 They'll be in touch with those who have registered soon.

+# Attend other pride events

+We're attending lots of Pride events across the UK this year.
+You can find out about all the events, and register to attend, on [our Pride topic page](/pride).